LinkedInLearning/c-sharp-cross-platform-development-4407398/README.md

 # C# Cross-Platform Development
-This is the repository for the LinkedIn Learning course C# Cross-Platform Development taught by Jesse Freeman.
-The course walks you through building a cross-platform note-taking console application called "HelloNote" using .NET 7 and Visual Studio.
+This is the repository for the LinkedIn Learning course C# Cross-Platform Development.
+The full course is available from [LinkedIn Learning][lil-course-url].

-This repository contains code for different stages of the course, ranging from setting up the development environment and initializing the project, to modeling data and configuring a database, implementing CRUD operations following the command pattern, and finally, adding advanced features like tagging, establishing relationships between data models, and implementing search functionality.
-The course aims to give you a solid understanding of .NET application development.
+![C# Cross-Platform Development][lil-thumbnail-url]

+In this course, learn the fundamentals of building cross-platform C# apps that work on Android, macOS/iOS, and Windows while leveraging .NET MAUI.
+Instructor Jesse Freeman shows you core concepts like setting up a cross-platform dev environment, building simple UI, navigating between app screens (pages), and implementing MVVM concepts with data binding XAML.
+Follow along with Jesse as he shows you how to apply what you’ve learned toward creating a simple note-taking app, and covers the skills you need to know to get started building cross-platform C# apps on your own.

 ## Instructions
 This repository uses a branch structure to correspond with different lessons in the course.
 The branches are named in the format `lesson-CHAPTER#.MOVIE#`, where CHAPTER# is the chapter number and MOVIE# is the video number in that chapter.
 You can switch to a specific branch using the branch pop-up menu in GitHub or by adding `/tree/BRANCH_NAME` to the URL.